-Washingto n, D.C.
-20549 FOR M 10-Q ■ QUARTERLY REPO EXCHANGE ACT OF TION 13 or 15(d) OF THE SECURITIE ES For the quarterly pe riod ended December 30, 2016 or ☐ TRANSITION REPORE EXCHANGE ACT OF CTION 13 or 15(d) OF THE SECURITIE ES For the transition po Commission File eriod from to Number 001-37860 VARE X IMAGIN AREX AGING GCORPORATION at as specified in its charter) Delaw 81-3434516 (State or other ju 61-3434510 (I.R.S.
-Employer incorporation or organization) Identification Number) 1678 S. Pion 0.410.4 Salt Lake C (Address of principal • 84104 (Zip Code) ' • (801) 972-5000 number, including area code) luring the preceding 12 months If all reports required to be filed by Section 13 or 15 (or for such shorter period that the registrant was respected to the past 90 days.
-Yes \(\Boxed{\Boxes}\) No \(\Boxed{\Boxes}\) Interactive Data File required to be e submitted and posted pursuant ed electronically and posted on its corporate Web sit to Rule 405 of Regulation S-T (§232.405 of this clawas required to submit and post such files).
-Yes napter) during the celerated filer, an accelerated filer, a non-accelerate celerated filer" and "smaller reporting company" is Large Accelerated filer Accelerated filer Non-Accelerated filer oxtimes Smaller reporting company
+Washingt on, D.C.
+20549 FOR RM 10-Q ■ QUARTERLY REPORT PU EXCHANGE ACT OF 1934 CTION 13 or 15(d) OF THE SECURITIES S For the quarterly p period ended March 31, 2017 or ☐ TRANSITION REPORT PU EXCHANGE ACT OF 1934 CTION 13 or 15(d) OF THE SECURITIES S For the transition p period from to de Number 001-37860 IMAGIN AREX A G I N G G CORPORATION ant as specified in its charter) Delaware 81-3434516 (State or other jurisdiction on of (I.R.S.
+Employer incorporation or organiza · · Identification Number) 1678 S. Pioneer Ros 94104 Salt Lake City, Uta (Address of principal executiv 84104 (Zip Code) ,) 972-5000 e number, including area code) or for such shorter period reports required to be filed by Section 13 or 15(d) of the Secthat the registrant was required to file such reports), and (2) ant to Rule 405 of Regula ectronically and posted on its corporate Web site, if any, ever ation S-T (§232.405 of this chapter) during the preceding 12 uch files).
+Yes 🗷 No 🗆 ee the definitions of "large ated filer, an accelerated filer, a non-accelerated filer or a smeacelerated filer," "accelerated filer," "smaller reporting co Large Accelerated filer Accelerated filer Non-Accelerated filer \boxtimes Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \overline{B} --

-As of December 30, 2016, the last day of registrant's most recently completed fiscal quarter, there was no established public trading market for the registrant's common stock.
-As of January 31, 2017, there were 37,386,730 shares of the registrant's common stock outstanding.
+Yes $\ \square$ No $\ \boxtimes$ As of April 30, 2017, there were 37,560,581 shares of the registrant's common stock outstanding.